How to Apply a Stomp Ceiling or Wall Texture

 An Easy Alternative to Stipple, Paint Roller, Popcorn or Orange Peel Texture

 © 2014 by Kelly Smith; all rights reserved; content may not be copied, rewritten, or republished without authors written permission.
 Authors Google profile

-However, real estate agents will point out that it boosts your home equity when you combine it with dimensional accents such as crown molding and chair rail molding.
+However, real estate agents will point out that it boosts your home equity as well when you combine it with dimensional accents such as crown molding (ceiling) and chair rail molding (walls).

 Tools and Materials for Applying Stomp Texturing

 - Paint roller with a 1” lambs skin cover

 - Knock down knife or wide drywall finishing knife and mud pan (optional for knocking down ridges)

 - Drywall joint compound (in 5 gallon plastic buckets, not the fast-drying powder)

 - Extension pole for the paint roller and paint pan